rozek/banglejs-2-activities/README.md

 with the following arguments:

-* `DrawableX` - contains the x coordinate of the "Drawable"s left upper corner after applying any border, padding and horizontal alignment
+* `DrawableX` - contains the x coordinate of the drawing region's left upper corner after applying any border, padding and horizontal alignment
-* `DrawableY` - contains the y coordinate of the "Drawable"s left upper corner after applying any border, padding and vertical alignment
+* `DrawableY` - contains the y coordinate of the drawing region's left upper corner after applying any border, padding and vertical alignment
-* `DrawableWidth` - contains the configured width of this "Drawable".
+* `DrawableWidth` - contains the *configured* width of this "Drawable".
 This width may be greater than that of the assigned layout cell - in that case, any attempts to draw outside that cell will be inhibited
-* `DrawableHeight` - contains the configured height of this "Drawable".
+* `DrawableHeight` - contains the *configured* height of this "Drawable".
 This height may be greater than that of the assigned layout cell - in that case, any attempts to draw outside that cell will be inhibited
 * `Details` - contains the complete layout descriptor for the control (as provided by the layout library itself)

 Before the callback actually gets invoked, the "Drawable" sets the configured foreground and background colors and prepares a clipping rectangle as an intersection of the assigned layout cell and the requested drawing region.